miklevin/MikeLev.in/api.md

 pip install pandas
 pip install requests
 ```

+**Rationale**: The Botify API was designed to power the Botify Web UI, and is as a result both powerful and complex.
+Some measures must be taken therefore, i.e. this exercise, to ensure a postive and successful experience.
 <!-- #endregion -->

 # Get Token: How To Retreive Your Botify Employee API Token and Put In File